hashicorp/terraform-provider-aws/website/docs/r/fis_experiment_template.html.markdown

 * `key` - (Required) Tag key.
 * `value` - (Required) Tag value.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The Experiment Template ID

 ## Import

 FIS Experiment Templates can be imported using the `id`, e.g.